kunaltibe7/datascienceengmethods/Capstone Project/README.txt

-requirements.txt contains all the libraries used to build the app.
+requirements.txt contains all the libraries used with respective versions.

 The trained model is saved in rf_model.sav which is used for stroke prediction.